The Past, Present & Future of Google PageRank

 Internal linking

-Speaking about PageRank, we cannot but mention internal linking.
+Speaking about the PageRank algorithm, we cannot but mention internal linking.
 The incoming PageRank is kind of a thing we cannot control, but we can totally control the way PR is spread across our website’s pages.

 Google has stated the importance of internal linking many times, too.
 John Mueller underlined this once again in one of the latest Search Console Central hangouts.
 A user asked how to make some web pages more powerful.
 And John Mueller said the following: